 Some standard requirements to be completed when taking over a business are the same as when setting up a new business.

 The company information service provides free company information on a separate website, which is for guidance and may not be used as an official document.
-The company details of a registered company, and a copy of the stored extract from the companies register, may be requested from the database on the basis of a company's registration number, name or tax number.
+The company details of a registered company, and a copy of the stored extract from the companies register may be queried from the database by company registration number, name or tax number.

 Electronic company procedures

 Companies may only be registered and any changes registered electronically.
-The application for registration of a change in ownership is submitted by the legal representative (who countersigned the articles of association) authorised by the company's legal representative to the company information service.
+The application for registering a change in ownership is submitted by the legal representative (who countersigned the articles of association) authorised by the company's legal representative to the company information service.

-The following homepages provide useful information about acquiring shares in a business:
+The following sources provide useful information about acquiring shares in a business: